 Ants are one of the most invasive species of insect to plague this planet.
 I say plague, but yes in reality they do serve very important roles in nature.
 We just don’t want them in our houses, yards, or businesses.
-There are many different species of ants that are common to Texas but below we will be discussing the most prevalent.
+There are many different species that are common to Texas but below we will be discussing the most prevalent.

-Red Imported Fire Ant
+Red Imported Fire Ants

-I did not include a picture of sugar ants because the name can actually describe a broad category of ants (little black, pavement, pharoah, etc. just to name a few) that are generally treated in a similar fashion.
+I did not include a picture of these because the name can actually describe a broad category of ants (little black, pavement, pharoah, etc. just to name a few) that are generally treated in a similar fashion.
 Sugar ants are small (sometimes VERY small) and range from all black bodies to almost clear in the thorax or abdomen.
 They are attracted to food products (typically sweets) and can be a sign that something nearby needs to be cleaned.
 Many times cleaning the area where they are trailing with a good cleaning solution can solve the problem.
 Sometimes, however, this will only change their trail and a more serious approach will be required.
 Treatments are usually done with a combination of baits on the inside and a liquid spray treatment around the exterior.

 Carpenter ants are less common in suburban areas but out in rural areas with lots of trees, they can be a major detriment.
-These ants are much like termites in that they breakdown wood which can cause damage to your house or structure.
+They are much like termites in that they breakdown wood which can cause damage to your house or structure.
 They can be found under landscaping timbers or trailing on the outside of the structure.
 They’re also very common in wood piles and trees that have fallen or died.
 Treatment by a pest professional is usually required to eliminate these infestations.

 There are several other species of ants not listed here that can cause problems.
 Should you have any kind of ant problem, please give us a call to schedule an inspection!